-In Victoria, AEMO operates the Declared Transmission System (DTS) and plays a pivotal role in the management of, response to, and recovery from gas emergencies.
-The Gas Emergency Protocol consists of a high level set of documents that outline the actions AEMO may take in an emergency:
+In Victoria, AEMO operates the Declared Transmission System (DTS) and plays a pivotal role in the management of, response to, and recovery from gas emergencies within Declared systems.
+The Gas Emergency Protocol consists of a high level set of documents that outline the actions AEMO may take in an emergency and includes:

-Gas emergencies are classified into five levels based on industry agreed descriptions of an emergency:
+Gas events and emergencies are classified into five levels based on industry agreed descriptions:

-- Level three – operational and management response, single industry participant: emergencies of this type could involve substantial risk of serious injury or death, and may have a serious impact on the environment, or result in a serious loss of supply, and may have serious business continuity or Information Technology impacts.
+Level three – operational and management response, single industry participant: could involve substantial risk of serious injury or death, may have serious environmental impacts, result in serious loss of supply, and may have serious business continuity or Information Technology impacts.

-- Level four – impacts multiple industry participants: level four emergencies occur when the impacts of an emergency are beyond a single distribution or transmission company.
+Level four – impacts multiple industry participants: a situation that has escalated to the extent that the impacts are beyond a single distribution company or transmission company.
 Requiring a co-ordinated response and potentially2 the use of powers available to the Victorian Government.